aws-samples/containerized-game-servers/supertuxkart/README.md

 We use the [Supertuxkart](https://supertuxkart.net/) game.
 SuperTuxKart is a free kart racing game.
 It focuses on fun and not on realistic kart physics.

-## Deploy steps
+## Manual deploy steps
-Below is the sequence of execution steps for building a game docker image that runs on ARM64 and AMD64 CPU arch.
+Below is the sequence of manual execution steps for building a game docker image that runs on ARM64 and AMD64 CPU arch.We also offer automation with CodePipeline and CodeBuild in the next section

 1/ Populate the following enviroment variables.